Treating borderline personality disorder

 As well as taking part in individual and group therapy, you would be expected to do other activities designed to improve your social skills and self-confidence, such as:

 - games, sports and other recreational activities

-- regular community meetings, where people discuss any issues that have arisen in the community
+- regular community meetings – where people discuss any issues that have arisen in the community

 TCs are run on a democratic basis.
-This means each resident and staff member has a vote on how the TC should be run, including whether a person is suitable for admission to that community.
+This means that each resident and staff member has a vote on how the TC should be run, including whether a person is suitable for admission to that community.

-Many TCs set guidelines on what is considered acceptable behaviour within the community, such as no drinking alcohol, no violence to other residents or staff, and no attempts at self-harming.
+Many TCs set guidelines on what is considered acceptable behaviour within the community, such as not drinking alcohol, no violence to other residents or staff, and no attempts at self-harming.
 Those who break these guidelines are usually told to leave the TC.

-While some people with BPD have reported the time spent in a TC helped their symptoms, there is not yet enough evidence to tell whether TCs would help everyone with BPD.
+While some people with BPD have reported that the time spent in a TC helped their symptoms, there is not yet enough evidence to tell whether TCs would help everyone with BPD.

 Treating a crisis

 You will probably be given several telephone numbers to use if you think you may be experiencing a crisis (when symptoms are particularly severe and you have an increased risk of self-harm).

 One of these numbers is likely to be your community mental health nurse.
 Other numbers may include an out-of-hours number for social workers and your local crisis resolution team (CRT).